COVID-19 Local Resources for Citizens

 What if I don’t have healthcare?

 - Maryland Health Connection (https://www.marylandhealthconnection.gov/) opened a new special enrollment period for uninsured Marylanders.
-The coronavirus emergency special enrollment period ends Wednesday, July 15.
-Coverage begins July 1, 2020, regardless of when a health plan is selected during that time period.
+The coronavirus emergency special enrollment period is open through Dec.
+15, 2020.

 Most pharmacies will deliver over-the-counter medicine such as pain killers/fever reducers, cough drops, cold medicine, vitamins and allergy medicine.
 Make sure to check that the pharmacy accepts your medical insurance.